TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/OMAP3Dev/ReadMe.txt

 build which comes from the latest revisions of all the relevant sources in our source code repository and is completely untested.

-Using this ROM image in your Beagle should only be done if you are confident that you know what you are doing!
+Using this ROM image in your board should only be done if you are confident that you know what you are doing!
 It is likely to be functionally incomplete and probably unstable in various ways.